stefanil/play2-clickstart/README.md

 ## To build this locally:

-In the play2-clickstart directory, open a command line, and by typing either:
+In the play2-clickstart directory, open a command line, and then type:

     play dist